top of page

 Azure DevOps Projects will deploy an App Service Plan, App Service, and an App Insights resource for you, as well as configure an Azure Pipelines pipeline for you.

-Once you've configure a pipeline with Azure DevOps Projects and the build is completed, review the associated code changes, work items, and test results.
-You will notice that no test results are displayed, because the code does not contain any tests to run.
+Once you've configured a pipeline with Azure DevOps Projects and the build is completed, review the associated code changes, work items, and test results.
+You will notice that no test results are displayed because the code does not contain any tests to run.

 The pipeline creates a release definition and a continuous deployment trigger, deploying our application into the Dev environment.
 As part of a continuous deployment process, you may see releases that span multiple environments.
-A release can span both infrastructure (using techniques such as infrastructure-as-code), and can also deploy the application packages required along with any post-configuration tasks.
+A release can span both infrastructures (using techniques such as infrastructure-as-code) and can also deploy the application packages required along with any post-configuration tasks.

 Pricing

-Azure DevOps costs depend on the number of users in your organization that require access, along with other factors like the number of concurrent build/releases required and a number of test users.
+Azure DevOps costs depend on the number of users in your organization that require access, along with other factors like the number of concurrent builds/releases required and the number of test users.

 This pricing calculator provides an estimate for running Azure DevOps with 20 users.

 Azure DevOps is billed on a per-user per-month basis.
-There may be additional charges depending on concurrent pipelines needed, in addition to any additional test users or user basic license
+There may be additional charges depending on concurrent pipelines needed, in addition to any additional test users or basic user licenses.

 Recent Posts